awbla/awbla-student-workflow/content/2-photography.md

 ### Views and Levels

 Each artifact will need 6, 360 rotations to capture it.
-To help keep track of these we use the same terminology consistenly as follows:
+To help keep track of these steps and the files we will create in each of them, we use the same terminology consistenly as follows:

-Views - Refers to the objects orientation, each shoot will have a View 1, and then a View 2 where the object is flipped.
+Views - This refers to the object's orientation.
+Each shoot will have a View 1, and then a View 2 where the object is flipped "upside down".
+Many of our objects don't have an obvious "right side" up so View 1 always means the first orientation we shoot with, and View 2 always means the flipped opposite of that orientation.

 Levels - Levels refers to the camera's height.
-For each View (aka orientation) of the object, we need to take shots at three different camera heights, referred to as levels 1, 2 and 3 respectively.
-Level 1 is always the horizontal shot, Level 2 is always the medium shot, and Level 3 is always the heighest shot.
+For each View (aka orientation) of the object, we need to take shots at three different camera heights, referred to as Levels 1, 2 and 3 respectively.
+Level 1 is always the horizontal shot, Level 2 is always the medium height shot, and Level 3 is always the heighest shot.

 {:#step2}
 ### Camera Fundamentals

-__In general, do not change camera settings outside of the aperture (f-stop), shutter speed, and ISO (film speed)__

 For high quality results, you want to take every photo with exactly the same camera settings so the photographs are consistent when you start working with them in Metashape.
-This means both taking photos of the object from the same position every time (you’ll change the height of the camera at least three times to take 3 circuits of photos) so that the object is consistently framed in the photograph and adjusting the settings on your camera so that the color, focus, capture settings are the same for every photo.
+This means both taking photos of the object from the same position every time (you’ll change the height of the camera three times to take 3 circuits of photos) so that the object is consistently framed in the photograph and adjusting the settings on your camera so that the color, focus, capture settings are the same for every photo.
 It is important to have a general understanding of how different settings on your DSLR camera can impact your photographs.
 The following steps will help you set up your camera to produce the crispest image possible with accurate color representation.

 #### Basic Camera Settings

 ##### All cameras
-- Set your camera to shoot in RAW.
+- Set your camera to shoot in RAW. and JPEG
-- Set mode to Manual or (For beginners, try using Aperture priority—AV on a Canon or A on a Nikon)
+- Set mode to Manual or for beginners, try using Aperture priority—AV on a Canon.
 - Set to never turn off
 - Tape the lens down with painters’ tape to hold the place of the zoom.
 - If the lens has ‘image stabilization’ or ‘vibration reduction’ turn it OFF (usually a switch on the lens itself.)

-##### Optional Adjustments
-- Set camera from live view to grid view
-- Turn off AF beep when using live view (on Canon)
-- Set back button for focus (functionality of half shutter press is transferred to back button)
 - Set the camera to not shoot if no SD or CF card is present.

-#### Position your Camera
-It is important to position your camera in the exact environment where you plan on taking photos before you change any of the following settings.

-- We suggest starting with your camera and tripod positioned on the same horizontal plane as your object- e.g. your camera should be aligned directly with the center of your object.
-You’ll move it up and down later.
-Use a tripod that has an adjustable central pole so that you don’t have to move the feet of the tripod, but just the camera up or down.
-Make sure you position the central pole in the middle of its height range so that you are able to adjust up or down later. __Picture__
-- Taping where the tripods feet are on the floor can help to make sure you don't move the tripod and is recommended for beginners. __Picture__
-- Check to make sure your camera base is level.
-- Place your object in the center of the turntable and position your camera tripod such that the entire object is visible. __Make sure that when you rotate the object it doesn’t move out of the frame!__ If possible, avoid including the edges of the lightbox or edge of your black background in the photo frame; this will make masking much easier later on.
-- Lighting: You want your object to be as well illuminated as possible while minimizing glare.
-Experiment with placing the lights and adjusting the heights using the provided mini wooden blocks.
+__In general, do not change the camera settings outside of the aperture (f-stop), shutter speed, and ISO (film speed).
+Most of the settings as described above have already been set on the camera and will be retained throughout shooting (including power down and power off) unless changed.__

-#### Staging and Camera Adjustments
+#### Staging and Camera Adjustments Overview

-Begin by putting your dusted artifact onto the center of the turntable.
+You will begin by putting your dusted artifact onto the center of the turntable.
 Push down on the base of the adhereing clay to make sure there is a good attachment.
-If the object falls over you will have to like repowdered it and for sure redo that photo set.
+If the object falls over you will have to likely re-powdered it and for sure redo that photo set (including any proceeding Levels of that View).

 Each artifact will have 6 complete rotations taken.
-The first set are three, 360 views of the object, taken from three different heights.
+The first set are 3, 360 views of the object, taken from 3 different heights.
 We then flip the object upside down, which involves re-powdering and re-attaching it with clay to the turntable, and repeat the process.
 The end result for each object will be six folder sets that contain the photos comprising each view.

 For this process to work correctly, we must hold as many variables identical as possible.
 Below are lists of what settings will change and when:

--For the whole shoot we __must__ use the same:
+__For the whole shoot (all Levels in both Views) we must use the same:__

-__ISO/film speed__
-__Aperture/f-stop__
-__Zoom/focal distance__
++ISO/film speed
++Aperture/f-stop
++Zoom/focal distance
-__positioning of the feet of tripod (aka we cannot move the tripod closer or further)__
++positioning of the feet of tripod (aka we cannot move the tripod closer or further)*

-Practically these steps mean once we start shooting we cannot change the zoom of the camera, either intenbtionally to capture more or less information, or by accident via bumping it.
+Practically these steps mean once we start shooting we cannot change the zoom of the camera, either intentionally to capture more or less of the object, or by accident via bumping it.
 We also must not use a mode that automatically changes the aperture/f-stop.
 The ISO is the least likely to be changed inadvertently over the coruse of the shoot.

-For each view of the object these settings will change:
+__For each Level of the object these settings will change:__

-__the focus will change for each view (horizontal, mid, high) but must be held consistent within that view__ __DO NOT use autofocus__
++the focus will change for each level (horizontal, mid, high) but must be held consistent within that view +*Do not use autofocus*

 Steps:
 1. Place object into center of turntable and scurely adhere to base with clay.